-1. Current Market Conditions
+1. Current market conditions

 Right now, the East Vancouver Detached House Market is the hottest Real Estate Market in Vancouver.
 Great character houses sell within the first week very close or above the asking price, often after multiple offers.
 Detached Homes in East Vancouver are still the most affordable option for families looking to live close to downtown, and there’s a sense of excitement as East Vancouver continues to improve.
-Prices have been steadily climbing in the East Van Detached Market, and the recent City Assessments only amplify this trend as it was the only area in the city where this years assessments increased over last year.
+Prices have been steadily climbing in the East Van Detached Market, and the recent City Assessments only amplify this trend as it was the only area in the city where this year’s assessments increased over last year.
 We’ll look at current active comparable listings and recent sales to get a sense of list price vs sale price.
 East Vancouver is still growing quickly enough that new benchmark proving is being set by new builds and good lots.

 We have many, many Buyers looking in East Van – both families looking for their next home and developers looking for buildable lots – and there just isn’t enough stock to keep up with the demand.
 If you’ll entertain the idea of listing your home, give us a call, we’ll get your house sold quickly and for top dollar.

-2. Lot Size and Orientation
+2. Lot size and orientation

-Is your house sitting on a standard 33′ x 122′ lot (or something similar).
+Is your house sitting on a standard 33′ x 122′ lot (or something similar)?
 Is it on an oversized lot?
 Is it a corner lot?
 Is it across from a park?
 Does it back on a lane?
 Which direction is the house facing?
 Every developer looking to buy a lot in Vancouver considers these factors, as it determines the total amount of square footage they are allowed to build, which affects the future value of their development and thus how much money they should be putting into it now.
 Bigger lots also generally have dedicated parking spaces or garages, along with good backyards.
 Even those buying to live in consider the size of the lot to be an important factor for resale and future potential.

-4. Size and Condition of the House
+4. Size and condition of house

 Most importantly, especially for families, is what’s the existing house like?
 Has it been renovated, and when?
 Was it completely gutted to the studs and re-built, or were pieces of the house improved over time?
 Have the major components of the house been upgraded (i.e. roof, plumbing, electrical, etc)?
 How many bedrooms are on the upper level?
 Is it open concept, or does it still have an older floor plan?
 Is it a Character House, a Vancouver Special, a Bungalow or a new build?
 One of the biggest questions for younger families pushing to afford a single family house in Vancouver – does it have a basement suite (mortgage helper)?

 Are you closer to Main St or Knight St?
-Currently Main St, being closest to downtown and the West Side, is the most desired area of East Van, however many Home Buyers are moving East towards Fraser and Knight, and South near Queen Elizabeth Park.
-Main St is still seen a a vibrant area of the city, with shops, restaurants and other amenities only a short walk away, and Fraser St is slowly growing as an exciting new destination in the city.
+Currently, Main St, being closest to downtown and the West Side, is the most desired area of East Van, however, many Home Buyers are moving East towards Fraser and Knight, and South near Queen Elizabeth Park.
+Main St is still seen a vibrant area of the city, with shops, restaurants and other amenities only a short walk away, and Fraser St is slowly growing as an exciting new destination in the city.
 Cedar Cottage has always been desired by families since one of the city’s best Elementary Schools is in the neighbourhood.
 For that matter, school catchment does affect Buyer’s decisions on where to buy, on the West side as well.
 If it comes down to choosing their ideal area, school catchment is often taken into consideration.
 Many people don’t know, but there is a Main/Fraser Bog in one area of East Vancouver.
 This swampy area needs extra attention when it comes to the house inspection as it could lead to sinking houses and problems in later years.

-Fill out our Home Value Form and we’ll get back to you.
 This is just a start when it comes to determining what your East Vancouver house is worth and how it would sell in this market.
 Why Sell with the WeLoveEastVan Team?
 We have years of experience, have sold countless properties, work with residential developers and have many Buyers looking in this market.
 Along with our great marketing plans and current knowledge of the market, we can give you a good idea on your home’s value, how to best present it for sale and what to expect.
 Contact us if you’re interested in selling your East Van home.